 Ethical infractions are rooted in the intricacies of human psychology rather than integrity.
+We are wired far more strongly for unethical behavior than for integrity.

-Briefly, here are some of my takeaways.
+Briefly, here are some of our takeaways.

 - We engage in behavioral forecasting errors.
 We believe we will behave a certain way in a certain situation.
 Yet, when actually faced with that situation we behave differently.